 Notes

 - To store: Let cool fully and store in an airtight container in the fridge for up to 5 days.
-Reheat for about 30-45 seconds in the microwave or about 6 minutes in a 375 F oven.
+Reheat for about 30-45 seconds in the microwave or about 6 minutes in a 375 degree F oven.
 Freeze fully cooled meat buns in a zip top freezer bag for up to 3 months.
-Reheat in a 375 F oven for 8-10 minutes or until warmed through.
+Reheat in a 375 degree F oven for 8-10 minutes or until warmed through.

 - Egg-Free: Omit the egg and add 1-2 tablespoons additional water.